genesluna/Billie/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `npm install`.
-3. Start the Expo development server using `npm start`.
+3. Run `npx expo prebuild` to to update the native projects.
-4. Install the Expo app on your mobile device or emulator.
+4. Create a custom of Expo Go installation by running `npx expo run:android` or `npx expo run:ios` depending on what device you are gointo use.
-5. Scan the QR code displayed in the terminal or Expo web interface to launch the app.
+5. Start the Expo development server using `npm start`.

 ## License